 Graduation is a culmination of all your hard work—the sweat equity you put into completing your education.
 To participate in our college graduation ceremony, students must meet the following eligibility requirements to receive a diploma, certificate or degree:

-Candidates must successfully complete all lessons in a maximum time frame of 12 months.
+Candidates must successfully complete all lessons.

 Candidates must complete 60 credit hours with a minimum GPA of 2.0, and earn no less than a C in each core (non-elective) course.
 Associate programs are designed for completion within a maximum time frame of 12 months per semester.